harlan-zw/unlighthouse/docs/api/index.md

 - **Type:** `(userConfig: UserConfig, provider?: Provider) => Promise<UnlighthouseContext>`

-  This is the entry point to using Unlighthouse, it will initialise unlighthouse with the provided configuration and an optional provider.
+  This is the entry point to using Unlighthouse, it will initialise Unlighthouse with the provided configuration and an optional provider.

-  When no provider is given a default provider is created which will try and resolve route definitions and URLs.
+  When no provider is given, a default provider is created which will try and resolve route definitions and URLs.

   ```ts
   import { createUnlighthouse } from '@unlighthouse/core'